 “There’s a question people often ask me as they glance at the broad range of work across multiple disciplines for an array of very different clients - ‘What do you specialise in?’…

 I’m all about the emotional journey.
-Whether I’m making a film, a piece of branded content, a documentary, a music video, or telling a fashion story it’s always the narrative that I’m interested in.
+Whether I’m making a film, a piece of branded content, a documentary, a music video, or telling a fashion story, it’s always the narrative that I’m interested in.
 I’m naturally inquisitive.
 I’m interested in people.
 I ask a lot of questions and I listen.
 I frame the story through the eyes of the expecting audience, and I want to be entertained.”

 Fashion credits include Hobbs, Clarks, Oasis, Jaeger, Triumph, Vogue, Harpers Bazaar, Acne, Marc Jacobs, Reiss, & Mr Porter.

-Collaborating with Cariad Lloyd and Jenny Bede, Adam directed the musical comedy parody of Tailor Swift’s 'Bad Blood’ as a reaction against the tampon tax in the UK, which helped gain the campaign international press recognition in publications such as Billboard, Huffington Post and Cosmopolitan.
+Collaborating with Cariad Lloyd and Jenny Bede, Adam directed the musical comedy parody of Taylor Swift’s 'Bad Blood’ as a reaction against the tampon tax in the UK, which helped gain the campaign international press recognition in publications such as Billboard, Huffington Post and Cosmopolitan.

-Narrative writing and directing credits include the award winning short film ‘StrangeWoods' which won the London 24 Hour Film Challenge, short film 'The Ballad of Jake, Lily and Clara’ - a video EP for the band Dead on TV and he produced the award winning short film ‘Bats and Balls’ collaborating with fellow film maker Jamie Jones.
+Narrative writing and directing credits include the award winning short film ‘StrangeWoods' which won the London 24 Hour Film Challenge, short film 'The Ballad of Jake, Lily and Clara’ - a video EP for the band Dead on TV and he produced the award winning short film ‘Bats and Balls’ collaborating with fellow filmmaker Jamie Jones.